Car Seat Best Practice Recommendations for 4+ Stages

 The absolute minimum age at which a child should be turned forward facing is 2-years-old, which is the age which many state car seat laws are now requiring.
 It is best if they remain rear facing to the upper rear-facing height/weight limit of their child restraint seat (this is getting to be higher and higher).
 Once the child outgrows the rear-facing seat they are ready for a forward-facing seat.

 At this stage children are almost always forward-facing.
 (However, not to exclude the possibility, there are becoming more seats capable of handling taller/heavier kids rear facing and parents taking the AAP recommendation to heart and keeping their children rear facing beyond 3 years old.)
 Children should remain in a forward-facing harnessed child restraint to the upper limits of that restraint.
 Once a child outgrows their conventional 5-point harness system (these too are getting higher and higher weight/height limits) a belt-positioning device, like a RideSafer vest or booster seat, is recommended by NHTSA and AAP.

-Why don’t they mention/recommend the RideSafer travel vest?
-The reality is that it is a matter of language and lack of awareness that the vest exists.
-This is the direct quote from the AAP statement dated March 21, 2011, “then a booster will make sure the vehicle’s lap-and-shoulder belt fit properly.
+In March 2011 AAP said, “then a booster will make sure the vehicle’s lap-and-shoulder belt fit properly.
 The shoulder belt should lie across the middle of the chest and shoulder, not near the neck or face.
 The lap belt should fit low and snug on the hips and upper thighs, not across the belly.”
 The RideSafer® vest accomplishes every one of these criteria and does it by bringing the seat belt down to the child and holding it in place with the vest itself and belt positioning guides versus “boosting” the child to the adult seat belt.

-Once they pass the 5-Step Seat belt Fit Test (described below) children should be restrained with a lap shoulder seat belt.
+Once they pass the 5-Step Seat belt Fit Test children should be restrained with a lap-shoulder seat belt.
 Children should remain in the back seat of the vehicle until they are 13 years old.